fossasia/knitting.fossasia.org/README.md

 There is a [mailing list for knitting applications][mailing-list] such as [these listed][project-list].
 You can also join the [FOSSASIA mailing list][fossasia-mailing-list].

 You can comment on issues and through these reach the developers directly.
 We have a Gitter chat which you can join: [![Join the chat at https://gitter.im/fashiontec/knitapps][gitter-svg]][gitter]

-For a broad overview on how to join FOSSASIA, see the [FOSSASIA labs][labs].

 --